D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 # 6. String JSON Files

-In addition to excel `.txt` files, plugins can patch D2R's string tables — any `.json` file that lives under `data/local/lng/strings` (e.g. `item-runes.json`, `item-nameaffixes.json`, `ui.json`).
-The launcher resolves the strings directory automatically, alongside the excel folder.

-## Flat d2rr-style layout
+Want to rename a rune, change an item description, or rephrase a UI button?
+That's what string files are for.
+They live under `data/local/lng/strings` (for example, `item-runes.json`, `item-nameaffixes.json`, `ui.json`), and the launcher finds them automatically next to the excel folder.

+## A much simpler format

-String entries do **not** use `rowIdentifier` / `column` / `operation` / `updatedValue`.
-Instead, each entry is a flat object listing the target file, the D2R entry `Key`, and one or more language fields with the replacement text:
+String operations **do not** use `rowIdentifier`, `column`, `operation`, or `updatedValue`.
+The format is intentionally flat: you tell the launcher which file, which D2R entry `Key` to find, and what text to put in for one or more languages.

+Here's a single string entry:

 ```json
 {